High school (grades 9-12) · Richmond, IL

 What is the racial and ethnic makeup of Richmond-Burton High School?

-The largest demographic group at Richmond-Burton High School is White at 84.8%.
-The school serves a diverse student body in Richmond, IL.
+The largest demographic group at Richmond-Burton High School is White at 84.8% of enrollment, in Richmond, IL.

-What is the quality grade for Richmond-Burton High School?
+What is the Resource Investment Index for Richmond-Burton High School?

-Richmond-Burton High School receives a Resource Quality Grade of D (40/100) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This grade reflects available federal resource indicators, not standardized test scores.
+Richmond-Burton High School has a Resource Investment Index of 40/100 (typical reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).